Are you trying to earn the most valuable travel rewards for every dollar you spend on your credit cards?

-Just note that your Barclays miles transfer to all these airlines at a ratio of 1.4 to 1, except for Japan Airlines which has a 1.7:1 ratio.
-To put it another way, you can receive 1.42 airline miles per dollar spent (1.18 for Japan Airlines).
-And the 15,000 mile bonus is worth 10,714 airline miles (or 8,823 Japan Airlines miles).
+Just note that your Barclays miles transfer to all these airlines at a ratio of 1.4 to 1, except for Japan Airlines and Aeroplan, which have 1.7:1 ratios.
+To put it another way, you can receive 1.42 airline miles per dollar spent (1.18 for Aeroplan and Japan Airlines).
+And the 15,000 mile bonus is worth 10,714 airline miles (or 8,823 Aeroplan or Japan Airlines miles).

 What other benefits do you get?

 These days, travel credit cards are going all out to impress you with valuable benefits, and this new card is no different.
 First, you receive a $100 credit towards the application fee for the Global Entry program, which includes TSA PreCheck expedited domestic security at the airport and priority service when you return to the United States after visiting a foreign country.
 You also get a Lounge Key membership, which lets you visit more than 800 airport lounges for the discounted price of $27 each.

 When traveling, you’ll be protected by baggage delay and trip cancellation insurance.
 And when shopping, your purchases will be covered by an extended warranty, return protection and a damage and theft protection policy.
 As part of the World Elite Mastercard program, it also comes with numerous travel and shopping discounts.
 Finally, it offers you free two-day shipping at many retailers through the Shop Runner service and a free monthly FICO credit score.